TrinityCore/tc-wiki/how-to/SOAP.md

 SOAP.Port = 7878
 ```

 You will also need a user account with permission to use GM commands, taking into consideration your specific RBAC access configurations.
+It's probably a good idea to create a limited access account specifically for this purpose, rather than an account used by a person.

 # Sending commands to the server